frealexandro/senior_data_engineer_technical_tests/Technical Preparation Senior Data Engineer/01 Fundamental concepts of Data Engineering/Question_and_answers_fundamentals.md

 | 🔀 **Context Routing** | Query classification + retrieval chains |
 | 🛡️ **Fallbacks** | Rule-based responses, safety filters |
 | 📊 **Evaluation** | Regression tests, similarity scores |

+> 💡 **How I answer this:**
+>
+> "When I design RAG systems, I start with chunking strategy - I optimize chunk size based on content type.
+Marketing content needs different chunking than technical documentation.
+Then I choose embedding models - sometimes I fine-tune them for our domain.
+For vector storage, I use Vertex Matching Engine on GCP or Pinecone for multi-cloud.
+I implement context routing to classify queries and choose the right retrieval strategy.
+I always add fallbacks for when retrieval fails.
+Finally, I set up evaluation with regression tests and similarity scores to ensure quality over time."

 ---